letsmokee/ApexXPFarmer/README.md

 - remembering how much time you farmed in a session<br />
 - restart matchmaking if stuck
 - see average XP / HOUR gained
+- legend select
+- DEBUG: see how many matches OCR for EXP didn't work

 ## PREREQUISITES
 - PYTHON (if you want to use directly the source code)